LP-Messaging/iOS-Messaging-SDK/Sample Apps/Swift/README.md

  To integrate Liveperson Messaging SDK into your Xcode project using CocoaPods, specify it in your Podfile:

     ```
-      # platform :ios, ‘10.0’
+      platform :ios, '11.0'
       use_frameworks!
       source 'https://github.com/LivePersonInc/iOSPodSpecs.git' #LiveEngage Pod Repository

-      target 'SampleApp-Swift' do
+      target 'SampleApp' do
         #LPMessagingSDK Includes: LPAMS.framework, LPInfra.framework, LPMessagingSDK.framework and  LPMessagingSDKModels.bundle
         pod 'LPMessagingSDK'
       end